The Index of Economic Freedom

 Business Freedom.
 An individual’s ability to establish and run an enterprise without undue interference from the state is one of the most fundamental indicators of economic freedom.
 Burdensome and redundant regulations are the most common barriers to the free conduct of entrepreneurial activity.
 By increasing the costs of production, regulations can make it difficult for entrepreneurs to succeed in the marketplace.

 Once a business is open, government regulation may interfere with the normal decision-making or price-setting process.
-Significantly, two countries with the same set of regulations can impose different regulatory burdens that have different consequences.
+Significantly, two countries with the same set of regulations can impose different regulatory burdens with different consequences.
 A country that applies its regulations evenly and transparently can lower the regulatory burden by facilitating long-term business planning, but a country that applies regulations inconsistently adds to the regulatory burden by creating an unpredictable business environment.

 Labor Freedom.
 The ability of individuals to find employment opportunities and work is essential to the advancement of economic freedom.
 By the same token, the ability of businesses to contract freely for labor and dismiss redundant workers when they are no longer needed is essential to the achievement of enhanced productivity and sustained economic growth.